open-contracting/pelican-backend/docs/tasks/troubleshoot.rst

    * - Worker
      - Sample message
      - Effect
-   * - ``extractor.ocds_kingfisher``
+   * - ``workers.extract.kingfisher_process``
      - ``{"command": true, "dataset_id": 123}``
      - -  Sets the :ref:`dataset's state<state-dataset>` to ``CONTRACTING_PROCESS`` and ``IN_PROGRESS``
        -  Sets the dataset's size to the number of related items in the ``data_item`` table
-       -  Performs the same steps :ref:`as usual<extractor-ocds-kingfisher>` that follow the point-of-no-return
+       -  Performs the same steps :ref:`as usual<extract-kingfisher-process>` that follow the point-of-no-return

-       In short, if the extractor had failed, this causes the field-level and compiled release-level checks to start.
+       In short, if the worker had failed, this causes the field-level and compiled release-level checks to start.
-   * - ``checker.contracting_process``
+   * - ``workers.check.data_item``
      - ``{"command": true, "dataset_id": 123}``
      - -  Sets the :ref:`dataset's state<state-dataset>` to ``CONTRACTING_PROCESS`` and ``OK``
        -  Publishes a :ref:`message<rabbitmq>`